osefatul/angular/README.md

 ### Resolve:
 This guard is used to resolve data for a particular route before the route is activated.
 It is used to ensure that the required data is available before the component is loaded.

+## Reactive Forms
+These forms are built using the ReactiveForms module, which provides a more flexible and powerful approach to form validation.
+In reactive forms, developers manually define the form controls and their behaviors, and then use them to build the form.